-FATHER'S OFFICE RESTAURANT
+FATHER'S OFFICE LOS ANGELES

 Working within the constraints of the historic building, (fer) designed an elongated bar and dining space that extends into an outdoor patio.
 A long linear exterior patio was created with new steel and wood canopy above mimicking the interior lowered soffits.
 Just inside, the space was then compressed by aligning the new rear bar wall with a row of exposed existing riveted steel columns.
 The interior space is shaped by lowered soffits, composed of an open wood slat ceiling system, over the dining areas and bar.
 The interior walls are finished in linear wood panels to further emphasize the elongated space.